 India has 40 UNESCO sites, making it the sixth country with the most UNESCO world heritage sites in the world.

-Do have spare photocopies of your passport, visa, and other important documents.
+Do have spare photocopies of your passport, visa, and other important travel documents.
 You might need it if you’re thinking of visiting zones with special status or protected sites.

 Avoid wearing expensive clothing or accessories.
 This makes you an easy target for pickpockets and scam artists.
 Instead, dress respectfully and cover up as much as you can.